Substra/substra/docs/local_install.md

 ## Get source code

-- Define a root directory for all your Substra git repositorories (for instance `~/substra`)
+- Define a root directory for all your Substra git repositories (for instance `~/substra`)

 ```bash
 export SUBSTRA_SOURCE=~/substra